tobbhie/dobbyxbt/README.md

 ## DobbyXBT Telegram Bot 🤖

-The current implementation features a fully functional cryptocurrency Telegram bot with the following capabilities:
+The current implementation features a fully functional DobbyXBT Telegram bot with the following capabilities:

 ### Bot Commands
 - `/start` - Welcome message with interactive menu